msillano/tuyaDAEMON/README.md

 ### DataBase interface

- **TuyaDEAMON** automatically logs any message and measurement on a DB, a useful option for control, analysis and statistics.
+ **TuyaDEAMON** automatically logs user select messages and measurements on a DB table (`'messages'`), a useful option for control, analysis and statistics.

 _If you are interested in the reasons behind the tuyaDAEMON's project choices, you can read [why-tuyaDEAMON](why-tuyaDAEMON.pdf) - In italiano: [perché-tuyaDAEMON](perché-tuyaDEAMON.pdf)._